FedDTG:Federated Data-Free Knowledge Distillation via Three-Player Generative Adversarial Networks: Related Work

 \subsection{Federated GANs}

-Generative adversarial networks (GAN) \cite{2014Generative} is a generative model, which provide a way to learn deep representations without extensively annotated training dataset.
-Distributed GANs are proposed to train a generator over datasets from multiple works.
-The MD-GAN proposed by \cite{mdgan} consists of a single global generator and distributed discriminators.
-The global generator plays a game with the ensemble of all participant distributed Discriminators.
-The server in MD-GAN sends two distinct batches, which are composed of the data generated by the global generator, to each party and the client will performs some learning iterations on its discriminator.
+Generative adversarial networks (GAN) \cite{goodfellow2014generative} is a generative model, which provides a way to learn deep representations without an extensively annotated training dataset.
+Distributed GANs are proposed to train a generator over datasets from multiple clients.
+MD-GAN \cite{mdgan} consists of a single global generator and distributed discriminators.
+The global generator plays a game with the ensemble of all participant-distributed Discriminators.
+The server in MD-GAN sends two distinct batches, which are composed of the data generated by the global generator, to each party and the client performs some learning iterations on its discriminator.
 Then the client sends the error feedback to the server.
-Finally, the server computers the average of all feedbacks to update its parameters.
-During the training process, clients will iteratively exchange their discriminators with each other to avoid overfitting.
-With similar settings, the global generator in \cite{DBLP:journals/corr/abs-1905-09684} only needs to fool the weakest individual discriminator.
+Finally, the server computers the average of all feedback to update its parameters.
+During the training process, clients iteratively exchange their discriminators with each other to avoid overfitting.
+With similar settings, the global generator in \cite{yonetani2019decentralized} only needs to fool the weakest individual discriminator.
 However, the communication cost caused by the transmission of the generated data is too high.
-There are also some works directly apply FedAvg to generators and discriminators.
-Our method adds a classifier for a tripartite confrontation.
-The classifier can help the generator learn the data distribution faster, and also serve as a personalized task for the client.
+Some works directly apply FedAvg to generators and discriminators \cite{g3,g1,g2}.
+These GANs in Federated learning can provide proxy data for federated distillation algorithms, but such separate training adds a great deal of computational cost.
+Our method adds a classifier for a three-player game.
+The classifier can help the generator learn the data distribution faster and also serve as a personalized task for the client.